East Bunbury - Glen Iris

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 East Bunbury - Glen Iris has 61 operational public transport stops, all of which are bus stops.
-These stops are served by five distinct routes that combined offer 375 weekly passenger trips.
-The area's transport accessibility is assessed as good, with residents residing on average 205 meters from the nearest transport stop.
+These stops are served by five distinct routes that together facilitate 375 weekly passenger trips.
+The transport accessibility in the area is deemed good, with residents on average situated 205 meters away from their nearest transport stop.

 Frequently Asked Questions - Transport